veloren/book/src/contribute/workflow.md

 Once your feature is ready for review create MR in GitLab out of your branch from `your-branch-name` to `master`.
 Feel free to add additional information to the description (optional).
-If you didn't not bother of Rules For Commits above, please cleanup your branch now or consider setting the "squash commits" Then create a post in the discord and mention @Code Reviewer, someone will eventually look over the MR and will work with you together to get it merged
+If you didn't bother following Rules For Commits above, please cleanup your branch now or consider setting the "squash commits"
+Then create a post in the discord and mention @Code Reviewer, someone will eventually look over the MR and will work with you together to get it merged